cheminfo/eln-docs/docs/90_for_developers/installation/10_setup/index.md

 ### 3. Edit configuration

+1. `cp .env.example .env`
-1. Adjust the options in `.env`.
+2. Adjust the options in `.env`.
 Mandatory configuration options have the value `REPLACEME`
-2. Optional: edit `flavor-builder-config.json` to configure home page
+3. Optional: edit `flavor-builder-config.json` to configure home page
-3. If LDAP configuration is needed, edit `rest-on-couch/home/ldap.js`.
+4. If LDAP configuration is needed, edit `rest-on-couch/home/ldap.js`.

-You might want to use the `ngnix` proxy directly without additional Apache or Ngnix server.
+You might want to use the `nginx` proxy directly without additional Apache or Nginx server.
 In this case, you'll need to set `NGINX_PORT` to 80 (HTTP) or 443 (HTTPS), modify the docker compose to something like

 ```
 services: